KrymoSoftware/dev.tkirch.wsc.gameq/README.md

 # dev.tkirch.wsc.gameq
-Provides the [Austinb GameQ](https://github.com/Austinb/GameQ) library at the [WoltLab Suite Core](https://github.com/WoltLab/WCF).
+This package provides the [Austinb GameQ](https://github.com/Austinb/GameQ) library to the [WoltLab Suite Core](https://github.com/WoltLab/WCF).

 ## Docs
-To load the library you can use the following code:
+To load the library, you can use the following code:

 ```PHP
 require_once WCF_DIR.'lib/system/api/gameq/autoload.php';